Infinite (Eminem song)

-"Infinite" is a song by American rapper Eminem from his debut album of the same name (1996).
+"Infinite" is a song by American rapper Eminem from his debut album Infinite (1996).
 It was released along with the rest of the album on November 12, 1996, via Web Entertainment.
-Recording sessions took place at Bassment Studios in Ferndale, Michigan, produced by Denaun Porter, under the stage name Kon Artis.
+Recording sessions took place at Bassment Studios in Ferndale, Michigan, produced by Denaun Porter.

-It is not officially available on any online music stores, however on November 18, 2016, five days after the 20th anniversary of the album, Eminem posted a remaster and a remix of the song, made by the Bass Brothers, to his Vevo channel, made available digitally for the first time.
+For a long time, the song was not available at any online music stores; however, on November 17, 2016, five days after the 20th anniversary of the album, Eminem posted a remaster and a remix of the song, made by the Bass Brothers, to his Vevo channel, made available digitally for the first time.

 The song peaked at number 97 on the Billboard Hot 100 and at number 37 on the Hot R&B/Hip-Hop Songs chart.